 Digital Object Identifier (DOI)

 Bratton, Emily; Hoehn, Mary Ellen; Yoo, Wonsuk; Cox, Kyle Fitzgerald; and Kerr, Natalie C., "Postoperative shift in ocular alignment following single vertical rectus recession on adjustable suture in adults without thyroid eye disease" (2015).
-Neurobiology.
+Translational Neuroscience.
 895.